-Fugue is an infrastructure-level cloud operating system.
+Fugue is regulatory compliance and corporate policy automation software for enterprise cloud operations and DevSecOps teams.
 It builds, operates, and terminates cloud infrastructure and services and automates the continuous enforcement of declared infrastructure configurations.
 Fugue completes the DevOps workflow by automating cloud lifecycle management via enforced and versionable infrastructure as code.
 Fugue is a single source of truth and trust for the cloud.

 Ludwig is a simple language designed specifically for coding cloud infrastructure.
 Fugue compositions are written in Ludwig and used by Fugue's Conductor to automatically build, update, and continuously maintain declared infrastructure.
 Ludwig features a type system for fast feedback, code validation, and meaningful errors.
 It also supports commenting for collaboration and documentation generation.
 Shareable modules allow you to break up and collapse complexity into simple abstractions.

 Is Cloud Computing Experience a Prerequisite to Using Fugue?

 You do not need cloud computing experience to use Fugue, although you do need to understand your application’s architecture and how your application works.
 You should know which cloud infrastructure services it will need, such as computing or storage.
 You declare your cloud infrastructure using simple syntax, and Fugue assumes the complexity of building, operating, and maintaining it.

 Fugue removes the complexity and undifferentiated burden of configuring and maintaining cloud infrastructure, allowing you and your team to focus on creating value with your applications.
 If you want to stop wasting time managing configuration details, maintaining infrastructure, and chasing bugs in production, consider using Fugue to run your cloud workloads.